CryptozombiesHQ/cryptozombie-lessons/sk/5/11-safemath-3.md

         contract ZombieFactory is Ownable {

           using SafeMath for uint256;
           // 1.
-Declare using SafeMath32 for uint32
+Deklaruj using SafeMath32 for uint32
           // 2.
-Declare using SafeMath16 for uint16
+Deklaruj  using SafeMath16 for uint16

           event NewZombie(uint zombieId, string name, uint dna);